Take a walk in the woods

-As Chiang Rai province has less mountain and forest cover than Mae Hong Son or Chiang Mai, trekking opportunities are correspondingly more limited.
+As Chiang Rai Province has less mountain and forest cover than Mae Hong Son or Chiang Mai, trekking possibilities are correspondingly somewhat more limited.

-The principal areas for organised trekking are in Lum Nam Kok National Park north of the Kok River up towards Mae Salong and southwards to Doi Chang.
-The mountainous areas further south and southeast are less attractive for trekkers due to a smaller range of hill-tribe villages whereas the Mae Kok region benefits from the presence of numerous Lahu, Lisu, Akha and Karen settlements in a relatively small area.
-Mae Kok trips also have the added plus of boat trips and the inclusion of elephant rides in Ruam Mit village.
+The principal area for organised trekking in Chiang Rai is in Lum Nam Kok National Park north of the Kok River up towards Mae Salong or southwards to Doi Chang.
+The mountainous areas further south and southeast in the province are very scenic but less attractive to agents due to a smaller range of hill-tribe villages, whereas the Mae Kok region benefits from the presence of Lahu, Lisu, Akha and Karen settlements in a relatively small area.
+Mae Kok trips also have the added plus of boat trips and Ruam Mit elephant camp.

-Apart from downtown tour agents, PDA tour also run treks and whilst most followed the same boat, elephant, hike homestay formula they do also have an interesting looking programme in Mae Suai district that is trekking only and takes in Lisu and Akha villages.
-This goes for 4,200 per person for a 3 day, 2 night tour.
-Akha Hill also has some options in the quieter area south of the Kok and around Doi Chang with or without the boats and rides, including treks from between 1 to 7 days.
+Apart from downtown tour agents, PDA tour also run treks and whilst most followed the same boat, elephant, hike homestay formula they do avoid “long-neck” villages as well as having an interesting looking programme in Mae Suay district that is trekking only and takes in Lisu and Akha villages.
+This goes for 4,200 per person for a 3 day, 2-night tour.

-The Ruam Mit trips are fine, especially in quite season and especially if you can push a bit further than Yafu on a longer hike.
+The Ruam Mit trips are fine at quiet times of the year and especially if you can push a bit further than Yafu on a longer hike.
 If you search around there are a few options slightly more outside of the classic trekking box but overall you will have a wider choice in either Mae Hong Son or Chiang Mai.